 Here are some ways to encourage reluctant readers:

-- Leave the leveled books for instruction.
-Let students choose books based on their interested (even if they are too easy or too hard)
+- Leave the levelled books for instruction.
+Let students choose books based on their interests (even if they are too easy or too hard)

 - Have students recommend their favourite books to their classmates.
 Create a display like book stores with “Heather’s Pick.”
 We have free printable sticky notes templates that you can get by signing up for our email list or if you are already on the list, you can find them in our Resource Library.

 - Create some themed reading activities like Flashlight Reading (turn off the lights and read by flashlight), Pillow Reading (bring a pillow and read on it), or find Beach Sounds on YouTube (you can also find rainforest and concentration music).